puneetverma24/CityApp/README.md

 # CityApp
-CityApp for the Smart City
+CityApp for the Smart City, its a react-native project.